ryan258/song-birds--ai/README.md

 - `lyricist.py`: Writes the song lyrics
 - `composer.py`: Comes up with the music style
 - `song_writer.py`: Puts the lyrics and style together
-- `ollama.py`: Talks to the AI for creative ideas
+- `ollama.py`: Talks to the Ollama AI for creative ideas
+- `openai_assistant.py`: Talks to the OpenAI API for creative ideas
 - `index.html`: Shows you the song on your screen

 ## 🛠️ Setting It Up